Mokete-tech/citypulse-sa/DEPLOYMENT_GUIDE.md

    - Check payment records in the Supabase database

 4. **Getting Paid**:
-   - Payments are processed through your Stripe account
+   - Payments are processed through your preferred payment processor
+   - E-statements available for financial record-keeping
-   - Funds will be deposited according to your Stripe payout schedule
+   - Funds will be deposited according to your payment processor's schedule
-   - Monitor revenue through the Stripe dashboard
+   - Monitor revenue through the dashboard

 ## Support